CFB North Bay: Construction of the Underground Complex

 Construction of the Underground Complex (UGC) took four years, August 1959 to September 1963: 1 1/2 years for excavation; 2 1/2 years to build and outfit the centre.
 The cost was $51,000,000.
 One-third was paid by Canada, two-thirds by the U.S. Situated 60 storeys beneath the surface of the Earth (600 ft—deeper underground than most of the buildings in Toronto are tall—the facility was specially designed to withstand a 4-megaton nuclear blast, 267 times more powerful than the bomb dropped at Hiroshima.

 Because its subterranean location complicated access by firefighting vehicles and personnel, the complex was fashioned from fire-retardant and fireproof materials, making it one of the most fire-safe structures in the country.

 The complex (which still exists) comprises two sections.
-The "Main Installation" is a three-storey, figure-eight-shaped building inside a 430-foot-long (131 m-wide (70.1 meter), 5.4-storey high (54 ft cave.
-The "Power Cavern", which provides life support and utility services to the complex, is a 401-foot-long (122.23 m-wide (15.24 meter), 2.7-storey high (27 ft chamber.
+The "Main Installation" is a three-storey, figure-eight-shaped building inside a 131 m long, 70.1 m,wide, 16 m (5.4 storey) high cave.
+The "Power Cavern", which provides life support and utility services to the complex, is a 122.23 m long, 15.24 m wide, 8.2 m (2.7 storey) high chamber.

 Access to the complex is via a 6,600-foot-long (2,012 meter) North Tunnel from the air base, and a 3,150-foot-long (960 meter) South Tunnel from the city.
 The tunnels meet; the idea was if a nuclear weapon struck the air base the blast would shoot down the North Tunnel and out the South Tunnel, minimizing blast damage to the complex and its structures.
 In fact, the three-storey Main Installation is mounted off the ground on specially designed pillars (not springs) to reduce seismic shock—on 1 January 2000, North Bay was hit by an earthquake registering 5.2 on the Richter magnitude scale, yet occupants in the Main Installation did not feel a thing.

 As an added measure against damage from a nuclear blast, as well as for the security of the installation, the complex is situated behind three 19-ton steel bank vault-type doors.
 The doors are normally kept open, and shut in times of emergency.
 Despite weighing as much as a medium-size bulldozer, each door is so well balanced it can be moved effortlessly by a 12-year-old child.